Whiteman Airport

 The airport was founded as Whiteman Air Park in 1946 on a farm by pilot Marvin Whiteman Sr. as a non-tower controlled, private airport.
 Later, Whiteman Manufacturing Co. was built on the airport's west side.
-In 1970 the airport was purchased by the County of Los Angeles.
-During the 1980s the name was changed to "Whiteman Airport", but it is still commonly referred to as "Whiteman Airpark" by old-time local pilots to this day.
+In 1970, the airport was purchased by the County of Los Angeles.
+During the 1980s, the name was changed to "Whiteman Airport", but it is still commonly referred to as "Whiteman Airpark" by old-time local pilots.

 The airport is open to general aviation aircraft 24 hours a day, seven days a week.
 It is home to over 600 aircraft, and numerous aviation-related businesses.
 The airport can handle small aircraft as well as medium turboprops and jets, although little jet traffic is seen on its rather narrow runway.
-The control tower is in operation daily.
+The control tower is operated by Serco (not the FAA) and is in operation daily.
 The single runway has runway end identifier lights (REILs), pilot controlled medium-intensity runway lighting (MIRLs) and a precision approach path indicator (PAPI).
-Full and self-service fuel is available around the clock.
+Full- and self-service fuel is available around the clock.
 The airport has an automated weather observing system (AWOS) with data available continuously by radio and telephone.